NotForgotten Digital Preservation Library: Operations

 Not Forgotten makes legacy products and preserves and catalogs them for future generations.
-Legacies are linked to a persons genealogy records, recorded on the blockchain, and in library records.
+Legacies are linked to a person's genealogy records, recorded on the blockchain, and in library records.

 The International Time Capsule Society holdings are cataloged as part of the NotForgotten Library Depository holdings and each will be released on an Advance Directive for each Time Capsule The registry of Time Capsules contains the records of all Time Capsules buried then registered with the NotForgotten library by members of the public and corporate institutions.
 Many records are private and will be released on the "Advance Directive" date.
 The registry will be maintained by the library until the year 2319.

 NotForgotten Digital Preservation Library LLC, is a holding company founded by Adrienne and Paul Waterman and the company is based in Princeton, New Jersey, USA.
-Two subsidiaries operate beneath the holding company – a library entity (the NotForgotten Library Depository) and the operational company (NotForgotten Operations LLC).
+Two subsidiaries operate beneath the holding company – a library entity (the NotForgotten Library Depository), and the operational company (NotForgotten Operations LLC).

 In January 2020 NotForgotten was awarded a BIG innovation award in recognition of organizations, products and people that are bringing new ideas to life in innovative ways.